spyder-ide/spyder/spyder/utils/help/tutorial.rst

 #####################################################

 *Spyder* is an Integrated Development Environment (IDE) for scientific computing, written in and for the Python programming language.
-It comes with an Editor to write code, a Console to evaluate it and view the results at any time, a Variable Explorer to examine the variables defined during evaluation, and several other facilities to help you effectively develop the programs you need as a scientist.
+It comes with an :guilabel:`Editor` to write code, a :guilabel:`Console` to evaluate it and view the results at any time, a :guilabel:`Variable Explorer` to examine the variables defined during evaluation, and several other facilities to help you effectively develop the programs you need as a scientist.

 This tutorial was originally authored by `Hans Fangohr <https://fangohr.github.io/>`__ from the University of Southampton (UK), and subsequently updated for Spyder 3.3.x by the development team (see `Historical note`_ for more details).